butterflysly53/Voice-assistant/README.md

 # Voice-assistant
 This is an Ai voice assistant.
+It recognizes speech and can perform the following tasks.

-It can --->
+### What It can do --->
+---

-- tell current time & date ,send email, take screenshot
+- ⏲️ tell current time & date

+- 📧 send email

+- 📷 take screenshot

-- tell user's battery and cpu usage search in chrome and wikipedia
+- 🔋 tell user's battery and cpu usage

+- :mag: search in chrome and wikipedia

-- shut down,log out and restart user's machine
+- 💻 shut down,log out and restart user's machine

-- take notes and give reminder
+- 📔 take notes and give reminder

-- when user is bored it can tell them geeky jokes
+- 😃 when user is bored it can tell them geeky jokes

- You can turn it off by saying "go offline"
+  :sleeping:  You can turn it off by saying "go offline"